Short-distance thermal phase structure of charged black holes in 4D Einstein-Gauss-Bonnet gravity: Conceptual aspects

 \subsection{Black holes in 4D-GB theory}

 The novel theory of 4D-GB gravity thus predicts a line element of the form \cite{Glavan:2019inb,Fernandes:2022zrq}

 with

 There are two branches of solutions for the above metric: the plus sign indicates the GB branch, while the minus sign represents the GR branch.
 The physical viability of these branches can be established by examining the limits of $\alpha$ and $r$ in the solutions.
-Let's consider the far-field limit $r \rightarrow \infty$.
-For the GR branch from Eq. (\ref{fr}), this yields the following:
+Let's first consider the far-field limit $r \rightarrow \infty$, for which GR branch from Eq. (\ref{fr}) yields the following:

-Note that this is the usual Schwarzschild solution.
+which is the usual Schwarzschild solution.
 Now for the GB branch, we have

-which is obviously not asymptotically flat and hence represents an unphysical scenario.
+which is not asymptotically flat, i.e., does not recover the expected GR limit, and is therefore excluded from the analysis.
 Furthermore, the condition $\alpha \rightarrow 0$ for the GR branch gives a well-defined limit

 while for GB branch, one obtains

 which is not a well-defined limit.
 Note also that the mass term for the GB branch has the wrong sign \cite{Glavan:2019inb,Fernandes:2022zrq}.
 Hence, this branch is discarded as a viable physical solution.
 On these grounds, we only consider the GR branch in our analysis.